 Claude Code vs Cursor vs GitHub Copilot: A Deep Comparison of Three AI Coding Tools

-A side-by-side look at Claude Code, Cursor, and GitHub Copilot — positioning, models, pricing, privacy, and how hard each is to access from China.
+A side-by-side look at Claude Code, Cursor, and GitHub Copilot — positioning, models, pricing, privacy, and how each fits into a modern developer's toolchain.
 Which one is right for you?

 Claude Code vs Cursor vs GitHub Copilot